 Word of mouth is always helpful and many advisors focus on building their reputation locally, so in the first instance it’s worth asking trusted friends and family who they have chosen to advise them on their money and if they would recommend using them.

-You can also use an independent rating service such as VouchedFor, who allow customers to independently rate the service they have received from their advisor.
+You can also use an independent rating service such as VouchedFor or Unbiased, who allow customers to independently rate the service they have received from their advisor.
 They have customer reviews on thousands of regulated Financial Advisors all over the country.

 For more information on things to consider when choosing a Financial Advisor, you can read our guide on ‘How to find the right Financial Advisor for you’.